Mattlister/envirosea/README.md

 Going in to this with fresh eyes, I was able to pick out things I believed would work and put together a design that looked good on all screen sizes.

+### Envirosea Design choices

+* The design of my website was designed with the colours of the ocean in mind.
+Blue's, Green's and "Aqua" we're what I envisioned when I started working on the project.

 ### Colours